eflumerf/styleguide/dune-daq-cppguide.md

 ## 8. Formatting [DUNE VERSION]

- - Indentation should involve four spaces.
+ - Indentation should involve two spaces.
 Tabs should NOT be used.
  - Send your code through clang-format before committing
  - Lines should (almost) always be less than 120 characters